plogs/jsgoti/content/posts/acknowledgment.md

  * Violence between Native American tribes took many forms.[^violence]

- * Raids were often conducted to steal horses, take captives, or exact revenge for past offenses.[^raids]

  * War captives were executed in ritual ways, sometimes involving torture, as a form of spiritual justice or communal healing.[^war]